Marv-25/Web-Scraper/README.md

 Web scraper for products from an online store.

 input is the url
-output a set of products from the website in json, or csv.
+output a set of products from the website in json.

 we need :
 product code